psoloway/puppetlabs-tomcat/README.md

 #####`$use_jsvc`

-Specifies whether or not to use Jsvc for service management.
-A Boolean that defaults to 'false'.
+*Optional.* Specifies whether to use Jsvc for service management.
 If both `$use_jsvc` and `$use_init` are false, `$CATALINA_BASE/bin/catalina.sh start` and `$CATALINA_BASE/bin/catalina.sh stop` are used for service management.
+Valid options: 'true' or 'false'.
+Default: 'false'.

 #####`$java_home`

 Specifies the path Java is installed under.
-Only applies if `$use_jsvc = 'true'`
+Only applies if `$use_jsvc` is set to 'true'.

 #####`$service_ensure`

-Determines whether the Tomcat service is on or off.
-Valid values are 'running', 'stopped', 'true', and 'false'.
-(To determine whether the service is present/absent, see [tomcat::config::server::service](#tomcatconfigserverservice).)
+*Optional.* Specifies whether the Tomcat service should be on or off.
+Valid options: 'true', 'false', 'present', and 'absent'.
+Default: 'present'.

 #####`$use_init`

 Specifies whether or not to use the package-provided init script for service management.
-A Boolean that defaults to 'false'.
 Note that the tomcat module does not supply an init script, so setting `$use_init` to true will simply set up the service with an existing init script.
 If both `$use_jsvc` and `$use_init` are false, `$CATALINA_BASE/bin/catalina.sh start` and `$CATALINA_BASE/bin/catalina.sh stop` are used for service management.
+Valid options: 'true' or 'false'.
+Default: 'false'.

 #####`$service_name`